Sonny Barger: War against the Outlaws

-By 1978, the Hells Angels had branched out from their home state of California and had additional U.S. chapters in Nebraska, Massachusetts, Ohio, New York, Connecticut, North Carolina and South Carolina.
-The Angels declared war on the Outlaws during a summit of various chapter presidents in Rochester, New York, in November 1978.
-The feud between the two clubs began in 1974 when Outlaws bikers in South Florida murdered three members of the Hells Angels' Lowell, Massachusetts, chapter as retribution for an Outlaw being beaten by Hells Angels at a party in New York City.
-According to the Federal Bureau of Investigation (FBI), the Hells Angels and the Outlaws were engaged in a conflict over control of the methamphetamine trade in the United States and Canada.
+The Hells Angels developed into a sophisticated and structured criminal organization largely as a result of Barger's leadership.
+He oversaw the club's expansion across the United States by establishing chapters in new territories, often by "patching over" existing biker gangs, in pursuit of controlling the drug trade nationwide.
+By 1978, the Hells Angels had branched out from their home state of California and had established additional U.S. chapters in Nebraska, Massachusetts, Ohio, New York, Connecticut, North Carolina and South Carolina to become the largest and most organized motorcycle gang in the country.
+The Hells Angels' aggressive expansion brought the club into conflict with the Outlaws, the dominant biker gang in the Midwest and the South, which held similar expansionist ambitions.

+The feud between the Hells Angels and the Outlaws began in April 1974 when three members of the Hells Angels' Lowell chapter were abducted and shot execution-style in Fort Lauderdale on the orders of South Florida Outlaws leader James "Big Jim" Nolan as retribution for an Outlaw being beaten by Hells Angels at a New Year's Eve party in New York.
+During a summit of various chapter presidents held in Rochester in November 1978, the Hells Angels declared war on the Outlaws.
+Barger allegedly ordered Hells Angels across the country to kill any Outlaw they encounter on sight.

+According to the FBI, the Hells Angels and the Outlaws were engaged in a conflict over control of the methamphetamine trade in the United States and Canada.
 Authorities accused the Angels of dominating the production of the drug in the U.S. Barger addressed such allegations by saying: "I'm sure there are some individual Angels who've sold methamphetamines.
 Just like I'm sure some cops have sold methamphetamines.
 I'm sure some of our members own guns, whether legal or not.
 And I'm sure the government makes a living off of us."

-In the late 1970s, Barger and other senior Hells Angels ordered James "Buddy" Caronite, the president of the club's East Coast faction, to organize a peace conference with Outlaws leaders.
+In the late 1970s, Barger and other senior Hells Angels ordered James "Buddy" Caronite, the president of the club's East Coast chapters, to organize a peace conference with Outlaws leaders.
 The supposed peace meeting, scheduled to be held in an eastern state, was in fact an opportunity for the Hells Angels to assassinate their rivals' leadership, according to investigators.
 Having given his word to the Outlaws that they would be safe at the meeting, Caronite – who characterised himself as a "man of honor" – reportedly warned away the Outlaws when he learned of the assassination plot.
 The warning angered the Angels hierarchy, and Caronite was demoted from his position as a national officer.